ShalConnects/Balanze/PRODUCTION_CHECKLIST.md

 ## 🎯 **Success Criteria**

-Your FinTech SaaS is production-ready when:
+Your Balanze SaaS is production-ready when:
 - ✅ Users can register and verify emails
 - ✅ All financial features work properly
 - ✅ Data is saved and synchronized